woojiahao/tp/docs/UserGuide.md

 user input is designed for CLI-type usage, i.e. text-based keyboard input, and UI elements are intended to either supplement this main functionality, or provide graphical support.

-When UniCa$h is first opened, it would look something like this:
+When UniCa$h is first opened, it would look something like the image shown earlier near the top of the user guide.

 ![img_1.png](images/unicash/UniCashWelcome.png)